ipvm-wg/spec/task/README.md

 # 0 Abstract

-Tasks are the smallest unit of work in an IPVM workflow.
+Tasks are the smallest unit of negotiated work in an IPVM workflow.
 Each Task is restricted to a single type, such as a Wasm module, or effects like an HTTP `GET` request.

 # 1 Introduction

-Tasks describe everything required to execute the job.
+Tasks describe everything required to the negotate the of work.
 While all Tasks share some things in common, the details MAY be quite different.

 Tasks can be broken into categories: